nhn/tui.grid/docs/en/custom-event.md

 - `focusChange` : When a table cell focus is selected
 - `check`: When a row header checkbox is filled
 - `uncheck`: When a row header checkbox is cleared
-- `selection`: hen the selection area of the table is changed.
+- `selection`: When the selection area of the table is changed.

 There are other events that can be used when using `DataSource`.